Clear sky with a commercial building.

 2. A 95% efficient pocket bag filter to remove smaller particulates.

-3. A 99.97% HEPA (High-Efficiency Particulate Air) filter as the final stage to capture microscopic pollutants down to 0.3 microns in size.
+3. A 99.97% efficient HEPA filter to capture microscopic pollutants as small as 0.3 microns.

-This level of filtration makes Blue Ox clean room air cleaners ideal for stringent environments like hospitals, pharmaceutical manufacturing facilities, laboratories, and other sterile settings.
+This level of filtration makes Blue Ox clean room air cleaners ideal for strict environments such as hospitals, pharmaceutical manufacturing facilities, laboratories, and other sterile settings.

 Explore HEPA Air Filtration Systems